lucia-auth/lucia/documentation/src/pages/learn/basics/get-current-user-in-load-functions.md

 title: "Get current user in load functions"
 ---

 This page is for normal load functions, and not _server_ load functions.
+For server load functions, refer to [Validate server requests](/learn/basics/validate-server-requests).

 To get the current user, import `getUser` from `lucia-sveltekit/load`. `lucia-sveltekit/client` also exports a similar function but this cannot be used in the load function.
 This function takes in the load function event, and returns a readonly `User`, or `null` if the user does not exist.